IQSS/dataverse-docker/doc/maintenance.rst

   aws_uit_s3_profile=<profile name>
   aws_endpoint_url= <endpoint URL>

-The <endpoint URL> can  ``testcode`` be for exemple ``https\:\/\/s3-oslo.educloud.no`` , special caracters neds to be escaped.
+The <endpoint URL> can be for exemple ``https\:\/\/s3-oslo.educloud.no`` , specials caracters need to be escaped.
 If ussing an aws provided bucket the endpoint is not nessesary and the region should be set instead in secrets/aws-cli/.aws/config

 The region and format should be set in secrets/aws-cli/.aws/config if using a custom endpoint <region> should be set to a non existant region.